Where pro rata allocation applies, the policyholder is responsible for uninsured periods – even if insurance was unavailable.

 The court agreed with the policyholder.
 The insurers, relying on Fifth Circuit precedent, had argued that, because the Convention is a treaty rather than an “Act of Congress,” it cannot be reverse-preempted under McCarran-Ferguson.
 The court, reyling on conflicting authority from the Second Circuit, rejected this logic and found that the relevant federal law was Chapter 2 of the FAA, not the Convention (which is not self-executing).
 The FAA, said the court, is subject to reverse preemption because it is an “Act of Congress” that does not specifically relate to the business of insurance.
 As the court explained, “Missouri’s anti-arbitration provision falls squarely within the realm of traditional state responsibility over insurance matters as recognized by Congress in enacting the McCarran-Ferguson Act.”
 Thus, because removal was based solely on Section 205 of the FAA, the court’s conclusion that the statute was reverse-preempted led it to remand the action to state court.

-Party-appointed arbitrators held to less stringent standards of partiality. … The Second Circuit sets a higher bar to vacate an award based on the “evident partiality” of non-neutral arbitrators.
+The Second Circuit sets a higher bar to vacate an award based on the “evident partiality” of non-neutral arbitrators.

 Certain Underwriting Members of Lloyds of London v.
 Florida, Department of Financial Services, 892 F.3d 501 (2d Cir.
 2018).